kr4g/Klotho/README.md

    ```

 2. **Navigate to the AlloPy Directory**:
-Change to the `AlloPy` directory within the `allolib_playground` folder:
+    Navigate to the `/AlloPy/` directory within the `/allolib_playground/` folder:

     ```
     cd ./allolib_playground/AlloPy/
     ```

 3. **Install Dependencies**:
     Install the required dependencies by running:

     ```
     pip install -r requirements.txt